Rethinking the Evaluation Protocol of Domain Generalization: Rethinking the Evaluation Protocol

 We briefly introduce the domain generalization benchmark datasets we will use in our experiments.

 \begin{itemize} \item PACS \cite{li2017deeper}: consists of 4 domains to depict the distribution shift as a change of style: photo, art\_painting, cartoon, sketch.
 It comprises 9,991 samples with 7 classes. \item VLCS \cite{khosla2012undoing}: is collected from 4 different datasets corresponding to four domains: Pascal VOC 2007, LabelMe, Caltech, SUN09.
 It contains 10,729 real photo examples with 5 common classes.
 It depicts the distribution shift with dataset bias. \item OfficeHome \cite{venkateswara2017deep}: comprises 4 domains: art, clipart, product, real, with 65 classes and 15,588 examples.
-It also depicts the style transfer. \item DomainNet: \cite{peng2019moment}: comprises 6 domains: clipart, infograph, painting, quickdraw, real, sketch, also characterized by style shift.
-It is a relatively large dataset with 586,575 samples and 345 classes in total. \item NICO++ \cite{zhang2022nico++}: comprises 6 publicly available domains: autumn, rock, dim, grass, outdoor, water.
+It also depicts the style transfer. \item Terra Incognita \cite{beery2018recognition}: comprises 4 domains: L38, L43, L46, L100, with 10 classes and 24,788 examples.
+Its distribution shift is characterized by different locations when taking photos. \item DomainNet \cite{peng2019moment}: comprises 6 domains: clipart, infograph, painting, quickdraw, real, sketch, also characterized by style shift.
+It is a relatively large dataset with 586,575 samples and 345 classes in total. \item NICO++ \cite{zhang2023nico++}: comprises 6 publicly available domains: autumn, rock, dim, grass, outdoor, water.
 This part contains 88,866 examples with 60 classes.
 It is also a relatively large dataset that controls the distribution shift through the change of background contexts. \end{itemize}